How did Steve Harrington become one of the most beloved characters on Stranger Things?

 Maybe the best-known earned redemption arc in recent memory are the Guardians of the Galaxy, who are first established as thieves, killers, and criminals before circumstances present them with a new choice: stop a villain from destroying the Nova Corps home planet of Xandar and murdering millions of people in the process… or don’t.
 When the chips are down — and the Guardians have the option to simply escape — they choose to do the honorable thing, which completes their redemption arc and officially recasts them as (anti)heroes.

-(This conscious redemption arc is even more pronounced for supporting characters like Yondu and Nebula, who begin their arcs as antagonists for the Guardians and eventually choose to fight alongside them instead.)
+(This conscious redemption arc is even more pronounced in the tonally askew Guardians of the Galaxy Vol. 2 for supporting characters like Yondu and Nebula.
+They begin their arcs as antagonists for the Guardians and eventually choose to fight alongside them instead.)